koushikmetta/CAP/README.md

 ```

 - This command creates a new branch named `<branch_name>` and switches to it immediately.
 - Make sure to use a descriptive branch name, like `feature/currency-add` or `bugfix/fix-login-issue`, to make branch purposes clear.
+Also Include JIRA Ticket in the branch name.

 ---

 ### 2. **Make Code Changes in the Branch**